Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Tokachigawa Onsen Fuji Hotel

-Tokachigawa Onsen Fuji Hotel is a lodging facility where you can enjoy 100% free-flowing moor hot springs that gush out from its own hot spring source.
-It is the only hotel in the Tokachigawa Onsen area that also has a private hot spring bath.
-It is especially recommended for those who want to enjoy the high-quality spring water at their leisure, as if they were going to a close friend's house, rather than luxury or luxury.
+Tokachigawa Onsen Fuji Hotel is an accommodation where you can enjoy 100% free-flowing Moor Onsen directly from its private source.
+It is the only place in the Tokachigawa Onsen area that offers private, reservable onsen baths.
+It's especially recommended for those who prefer to thoroughly enjoy high-quality hot spring water in a relaxed atmosphere, like visiting a good friend's house, rather than seeking opulence or luxury.

 Fuji Hotel

-Although the large public bath does not have an open-air bath, it is well-known for the good quality of its spring water.
-The hot spring water that springs from our own independent hot spring source is poured directly into the bathtub without adding water or heating.
-The amber-colored water that quietly overflows from the bathtub is proof that fresh water is constantly being poured in.
-The large public bath is open except during late night hours, so you can enjoy the high-quality water at your leisure, both at night and in the morning.
+Although the large public bath doesn't have an open-air section, the quality of its water is highly regarded.
+The onsen water, gushing from the hotel's own source, is poured into the tubs without any added water or heating.
+The amber-colored water quietly overflows from the tub, a sign that fresh water is constantly being supplied.
+The public bath is available except for late at night, so you can thoroughly enjoy the high-quality water both in the evening and in the morning.

 Fuji Hotel